Find schools that offer these popular programs

 Property, Real Estate, and Community Association Managers

-A college degree isn't always required, especially with knowledge of property management, but many employers look for applicants with degrees in related fields, in addition to experience.
+A college degree isn't always required, especially with the knowledge of property management, but many employers look for applicants with degrees in related fields, in addition to previous experience.
 These managers make sure properties look pleasant and operate smoothly.
-An about as fast-as-average increase of 8% was expected for these jobs from 2014 to 2024, and in 2015, these managers earned an annual median wage of $55,380, per the BLS.
+Faster than average increase of 10% was expected for these jobs from 2016 to 2026, and in 2018, these managers earned an annual median wage of $58,340, per the BLS.